FREE 5-Ingredient Recipe EBook

 Storage Instructions

-- Store: Cool egg bites completely and store in an airtight container in the fridge for up to 4 days.
+- Store: Keep your egg bites in an airtight container in the fridge for up to 4 days.

-- Meal prep: Because these Starbucks sous vide egg bites can store in the refrigerator or freezer, you can easily prep them for a quick grab and go breakfast.
+- Meal prep: Because these can store in the refrigerator or freezer, you can easily prep them for a quick grab-and-go breakfast.
+I often make a double batch back-to-back!

 More Easy Egg Recipes

-This 20-minute Instant Pot egg bites recipe tastes like the Starbucks ones, with just 4 ingredients: eggs, bacon, cheese, and milk or cream.
+This easy Instant Pot egg bites recipe tastes creamy like the Starbucks ones, with just 4 ingredients: eggs, bacon, cheese, & milk or cream.

 Instructions